 – Now make 30 boxes, one for each day

 – Commit now to checking off those 30 boxes

 – After the 30 days, you can decide to keep going or not (I bet you’ll keep going)

 Whatever you do, don’t be too serious about these Scottish Showers and have fun.
-If it stresses you out, then it’s not worth it.
+Even knowing all the benefits of cold showers, if it stresses you out, then it’s not worth it.
 Remember, this is supposed to improve your life and keep you healthy both at home and when traveling.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.